Clelia clelia, Clelia equatoriana, Clelia hussami, Clelia langeri, Clelia plumbea, Clelia scytalina

 Mussurana Venom: How Dangerous Are They?

 Mussurana venom is so weak that some people do not believe the snakes are venomous at all.
-They are docile snakes and are not inclined to bite even when picked up.
+They are docile snakes and don’t typically bite even when picked up.
 Even when they do bite, the effects are mild.
 If the person is sure that they’ve been bitten by a mussurana, regular wound care is in order.
 If they don’t know what kind of snake bit them, they should seek medical attention quickly.

 Mussurana Behavior and Humans